 \section{The three types of maximal subgroups}

-As a first step, we want to show that the problem of classifying the maximal subgroups of an arbitrary Lie group $G$ can be reduced to (a)~that of classifying the maximal subgroups of its component group~$\Gamma$ together with (b)~that of classifying the maximal $\Gamma$-invariant subgroups of its connected one-component $G_0$, and these split naturally into two types: those whose connected one-component is a normal subgroup and those who are the normalizer of their own connected one-component.
-The first step in this reduction, which in the context of Lie groups has apparently never been formulated explicitly (although its analogue in the context of finite groups seems to be well known), will be quite elementary once we figure out the precise meaning of the term ``maximal $\Gamma$-invariant subgroup of~$G_0$'', the main obstacle being that there is no canonical way to make $\Gamma$ act on~$G_0$.
-(Here, the emphasis is on the word ``canonical'' because we have already mentioned that, at least for compact Lie groups, the homo morphism~(\ref{eq:GREXT3}) can always be lifted to a homomorphism of the form~(\ref{eq:GREXT5}), so the main problem with understanding the meaning of ``$\Gamma$-invariance'' is not lack of existence but rather lack of unicity: the lifting is not canonical since it depends on the choice of the splitting, in the split case, or of the Lee supplement, in the general compact case.)
+The first main issue in this paper is to show that the problem of classifying the maximal subgroups of an arbitrary Lie group $G$ can be reduced to (a)~that of classifying the maximal subgroups of its component group~$\Gamma$ together with (b)~that of classifying the maximal $\Gamma$-invariant subgroups of its connected one-component~ $G_0$, and these split naturally into two types: those whose connected one-component is a normal subgroup and those who are the normalizer of their own connected one-component.
+The first step in this reduction, which in the context of Lie groups has apparently never been formulated explicitly (although its analogue in the context of finite groups seems to be well known), will be quite elementary once we figure out the precise meaning of the term ``maximal $\Gamma$-invariant subgroup'' of~$G_0$, the main obstacle being that there is no canonical way to make $\Gamma$ act on~$G_0$.
+(Here, the emphasis is on the word ``canonical'' because we have already mentioned that, at least for compact Lie groups, the homomorphism~(\ref{eq:GREXT3}) can always be lifted to a homomorphism of the form~(\ref{eq:GREXT5}), so the main problem with understanding the meaning of ``$\Gamma$-invariance'' is not lack of existence but rather lack of uniqueness: the lifting is not canonical since it depends on the choice of the splitting, in the split case, or of the Lee supplement, in the general compact case.)
 However, and this is the key observation, $\Gamma$ does act naturally on conjugacy classes of elements and also of subgroups of~$G_0$, and this will suffice since the property of maximality of subgroups is invariant under conjugation.